I have had a lot of ladies asking me about quick and easy tips to help them with their hormone issues. So, I’m here to save the day!

 This can both increase or decrease the amount of oestrogen in your blood.
 A lot more research is needed, but for now including unrefined soy products a couple of times a week is safe and healthy.

 Try tofu or tempeh as an option Meat Free Monday option or alternatively try my Satay Tofu Soba.

 Pomegranates are high in phytochemicals (like cruciferous veggies) that can block oestrogen and reduce your levels.
 Try sprinkling them onto your morning porridge or muesli or stirred through my favourite lentil and pomegranate salad.

 Have you recently had your oestrogen levels tested and they’re a bit high?
-Schedule your FREE 15 min discovery call with me to discuss how we can use diet and lifestyle to reduce those oestrogen levels in preparation for conceiving!
+Apply for your FREE 15 min discovery call with us to discuss how we can use diet and lifestyle to reduce those oestrogen levels in preparation for conceiving!